 We recommend reading up on these facts about visiting the UAE with kids from Our Globetrotters before you go.

-We would like to thank the Sheraton Abu Dhabi for supporting this blog entry.
+Disclaimer: We would like to thank the Sheraton Abu Dhabi for supporting this blog post.
 However, these are all my own thoughts and words.
+This post contains affiliate links.
+Should you click on a link to purchase, it is at no extra cost to you, but I get a small commission that goes towards the running of this blog.